AndrewElans/PowerPagesSPA-CosmosDB/README.md

 #### 5. Assign roles to a user or group

+Assignment works with both Security and M365 Azure Groups.
+Verified.

 I will assign a role to Azure Security Group of my team.
 This group has id 0a726c36-7f85-4281-9b46-279b1e9eb331

 Run: